s0md3v/s0md3v.github.io/_posts/2021/2021-10-28-self-hate-and-regrets.markdown

 - Perfectionism?
 Everyone appreciated my results but never the failed efforts.
 I was made to believe that the end result is the only thing that matters and it must be "perfect".
 - Working hard?
 I saw my sisters pull us out of poverty with sheer hard work.
 I know the extent of human potential and what one can do with it.
 - Creativity?
 I spent most of my childhood playing alone which pushed me to design my own games.
 It wired my brain in a certain way, a creative way.
-- Not drinking?
-I have seen it sabotaging relationships, finances, and respect all around me.

 I can go on but the point is, everything about me or anyone else is a result of life experiences.